markozivanovic/markozivanovic.com/content/shorts/my-development-philosophy.md

 ]
 +++

-I was reading a book by a Ashley Davis on bootstrapping microservices*, and at the beginning of the book, the author sums up his philosophy of development as:
+I was reading a book by Ashley Davis on bootstrapping microservices*, and at the beginning of the book, the author sums up his philosophy of development as:

 - Iterate
 - Keep it working